 Everyone can be an entrepreneur.
 It just takes courage to get off the couch and go make it happen!

 The key to success in the venture capital industry is having a strong network of relationships.
-You need to have access to the CEOs and top business leaders in the industries that you are investing.
+You need to have access to the CEOs and top business leaders in the industries that you are investing in.

 The addition of Jon Powell and Ryan Howard as my partners at SeventySix Capital has taken our game to another level.
 Jon’s relationships with top retailers and experience in big-time businesses, and Ryan’s contacts with top athletes, the media, and his popularity with his fans are incredibly helpful for our venture capital business and our portfolio companies.